zzkk77xx/Rabby/docs/transaction.md

 # Transaction

-Rabby **absolutely respect and use tx params set by DApp, but sometimes DApp will not set some params**, this doc will tell you when and how Rabby change these params.
+MultiSub **absolutely respect and use tx params set by DApp, but sometimes DApp will not set some params**, this doc will tell you when and how MultiSub change these params.

 ## gas

 gas means gas limit for this transaction, if DApp haven't set it, we will set it an empty string (`''`) for explain (not execute actually, just for explain how this tx execute), after explain, API will tell us gas limit of this transaction (`1.5 * result of web3.eth_estimateGas()` currently).

 ## gasPrice